Choosing the right company secretary to work with is crucial in your business operation and compliance.

 Otherwise, you may incur a penalty of up to 1,000 SGD.

-2. What are the key roles, responsibilities, and obligations of a corporate company?
+2. What are the key roles, responsibilities, and obligations of a corporate secretary?

 Role of a Singapore company secretary: Summarised